Tomasz Sajdak

-Tomasz Piotr Sajdak (born 11 October 1984) is a Polish retired professional footballer who played as a striker and midfielder.
+Tomasz Piotr Sajdak (born 11 October 1984) is a Polish former professional footballer who played as a striker and midfielder.
 He also holds German citizenship.
 He played in eleven countries.
 In Poland, Germany, Faroe Islands, Latvia, Finland, Cyprus, Bulgaria, Iran, Åland, Denmark and Luxembourg.

 Career

-Wisla Plock
+Poland

-Sajdak won the Polish Cup with Wisla Plock in the 2005–06 season.
+Sajdak started the 2005–06 season playing for Wisła Płock, before moving to second division club Radomiak Radom in early 2006.

 HJK

 Sajdak joined Veikkausliiga side HJK on 16 April 2008 on a Bosman transfer.
 He made his debut on 28 April 2008 against IFK Mariehamn and scored his first goal for the club.
 His first hat-trick for HJK came on 19 May 2008 against Tampere United in a 5–1 home victory.
 He won the Finnish Cup in 2008.

 Slavia Sofia

 On 1 September 2009, Sajdak signed a contract with Bulgarian side Slavia Sofia.